bananaboy/TestKit/README.md

 * Open `application/config/config.php` in a text editor and update any settings (most importantly the passwords).
 * If you changed the database username or password then also update them in createDatabase.sql.
 * Run the createDatabase.sql script in phpMyAdmin or from the command-line.
+* Open `.htaccess` in a text editor and update any settings.
 * The system is ready to go!
-The login page is at base_url/testkit

 ## License